rodrigosiqueira/homework/ARM/2440/README.md

   * Change "Serial Device" to /dev/ttyUSB0 (or ttyUSB1)
   * Change "Bps/Par/Bits" to 115200 8N1
   * Finally Hardware and Software flow control must be "No"

+## Download application to the kit

+* First of all, make sure that you have connected the rs232 and usb cabe.
+Then:
+ * Open the terminal and type: sudo minicom
+ * Put the key to NOR mode, and turn on the kit
+* You will see the "supervivi" terminal.
+You can use:
+ * a: use to download the binary to the memory.
+ * d: use d to clean the memory and download you binary.
+* Finally, in other terminal execute:
+ * usbpush /your/binary/to/download